The summer season is the perfect time to get outside and enjoy yourself:

 Most fruits contain heaps of antioxidants, which reduce free radical damage in our bodies.
 Free radical damage is widely linked with tissue damage and many age-related illnesses, so reducing the build-up of excess free radicals is vital to maintaining a sense of vibrant, youthful health.
 Fruits offer the perfect combatant to free radical damage, by providing a natural delivery system for antioxidants.

-The perfect summer fruits for antioxidant delivery are berries.
+The perfect summer fruits for antioxidant delivery are berries and they are in season over the summer.
 Consuming a daily cup of fresh berries provides all the antioxidants you need to maintain your youthful vigor while staying active.
 Any berries will offer these benefits – strawberries, blackberries, blueberries – whichever you find the tastiest.

 As an added benefit, fruits also contain fluids and electrolytes, which support you in staying well-hydrated during periods of increased heat and sun exposure.
 They also contain lots of fiber, keeping your digestive system running smoothly and reducing bloating, enabling you to look and feel your best when potentially wearing less.